Academic Misconduct Policy

 2.1.4 Misconduct in examinations.
 Including, for example, when an examination candidate:

 • copies from the examination script of another candidate;

 • obtains or offers any other improper assistance from or to another candidate (or any other person unless an approved reader or scribe);

-• has with them any unauthorised book (including mathematical tables), manuscript or loose papers of any kind, unauthorised electronic devices (including mobile telephones) or any source of unauthorised information [see the University’s Examination Guidance for further information];
+• has with them any unauthorised book (including mathematical tables), manuscript or loose papers of any kind, unauthorised electronic devices (e.g. mobile telephones, smart watches) or any source of unauthorised information [see the University’s Examination Guidance for further information].

 • allows himself/herself to be impersonated or when any person impersonates another examination candidate.

 2.1.5 Fabrication or misrepresentation: the presentation of fabricated data, results, references, evidence or other material or misrepresentation of the same.
 Including, for example: